Skip to content

 Section titled “Lower-level: redhop.build_context(query, chunks, ...)”

 Already have chunks and want to tune the assembly thresholds Document keeps fixed?
-The low-level API exposes them (Python; the same build_context / ContextConfig surface is re-exported from the redhop Rust crate):
+The low-level API exposes them (Python.
+The same build_context / ContextConfig surface is re-exported from the redhop Rust crate):

 paramdefaultwhat it does